 Other Ways to Be Prepared and Safe

 Complete a home safety inspection with your family from time to time to help ensure that your house does not catch on fire.
-Check all areas of the home for fire hazards, including the kitchen, bedrooms, basements, and garage.
+Check all areas of the home for fire hazards, including the kitchen, bedrooms, basements, and garage and storage buildings.
 For instance, in the kitchen, check to make sure that the stovetops and countertops are clear of clutter.
 When cooking, pot handles should always be turned inward so that they do not get knocked or bumped.
 An adult should always be present when cooking in the kitchen, especially with a gas stove.
 Throughout the house, make sure that there are smoke alarms on every level and that they have batteries and are in working condition.
 Exits in your house should be clear and easy to get to in case of an emergency.
 Also, make sure that you have a fire extinguisher: They can help put out a minor fire before it gets worse.
 Finally, go over the list of emergency contacts with your children.
 Of course, the first number you should teach them to call in the event of a fire emergency should be 911.